Section A: Committee structure, terms of reference and responsibilities

 They are expected to:

 A8.
-Role of the School Office
+Role of the Executive Support Team

 General